 Because job seekers are using their mobile devices to search for jobs more frequently, this means that you need to know how to write a great job description that works for mobile.
 Part of this includes writing in a format that works well for mobile viewing such as breaking up large chunks of text into bulleted lists, breaking the content into sections by using section headers, and calling out important information with bold text.

 Tip #5 for How to Write a Job Description: Use the Inverted Pyramid

 Learning how to write a job description that grabs attention and makes the best talent want to apply takes practice, skill, and finesse.
 We hope that these tips provide you with some best practices so you can grow and improve your job description writing skills.
-If you still have difficulty writing the perfect job description, working with a professional recruiter can help.
+If you still have difficulty writing the perfect job description, working with a professional recruiter or headhunter can help.

 Partner with an Experienced Professional Recruiting Firm